Mark Nottingham

 What RSS Needs

 Web feeds could be so much more if we put some effort into them.
-This post explores some ideas of how to start.
+This post explores how we could start.

 Cobbler / children / shoes / etc.